pythagaurang/thinkled_morsecode/README.md

 ## Future Releases

-I want to make this code work with all the leds on the laptop, which are accessable through sys/class/leds and that'd also mean that this code will be able to work with many other laptops.
+I want to make this code work with all the leds on the laptop, which can be accessed through sys/class/leds.
+That will also allow this code to work with other laptops.